nnur1y/Golang/README.md

 - - Reports/Report_1.pdf
 - - Reports/Report_2.pdf
 - - Reports/Report_3.pdf
+- - Reports/Report_5.pdf

 ## About Project
 - Task 1:
- App should have UI, figma design, product roadmap and project management report.
  Build e-commerce app with the following functions in Golang:
-1) registration
+1) registration (data of users are to be sent to database)
-2) Authorisation
+2) Authorisation (data is checked from database)
-3) Searching items based on name
+3) Searching items based on name (a specific query to database based on the name written)

 ## Team Members: